tirabo/Algoritmos-y-Programacion/2021/ejercicios/ejercicios.md

 ### Simple Counting

-Mubashir needs your help to count a specific digit in a list.
+Pedro needs your help to count a specific digit in a list.
 You have to create a function that takes two integers n and d and makes a list of squares of all numbers from 0...\<= n and returns the count of the digits d in the list.